msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 ```

 ##### Glossary
 In order to get translation recommendations without having translated the given text somewhere else in the GUI, a glossary can be included in the json file.
-One major use case for a glossary is for abbreviations used in your application that are hard to translate for external contractors, who may not be familliar with some of your industry specific terminology.
+One major use case for a glossary is for abbreviations used in your application that are hard to translate for external contractors, who may not be familiar with some of your industry specific terminology.
 This way translation can be picked from the drop down menu like in this screenshot:

 ![Recommendations from Glossary](glossary.png)